Csriso/iron-miner/README.md

 ## MVP

-- Add basic collisions.
-DONE
+- Add basic collisions. ✔️

-- Add enemies that spawn at randomly locations.
-DONE
+- Add enemies that spawn at randomly locations. ✔️

-- Enemies follow you and can attack you.
-DONE
+- Enemies follow you and can attack you. ✔️

-- Player can attack enemies and mine ores.
-DONE
+- Player can attack enemies and mine ores. ✔️

-- Player animations of idle, walk and attack.
-DONE
+- Player animations of idle, walk and attack. ✔️

-- Enemies animations of walk.
-DONE
+- Enemies animations of walk. ✔️

-- Enemies run to your position to damage you.
-DONE
+- Enemies run to your position to damage you. ✔️

-- Iron ores spawn at random location and you get coins if you mine them.
-DONE
+- Iron ores spawn at random location and you get coins if you mine them. ✔️

-- Sounds/music.
-DONE
+- Sounds/music. ✔️

 ## Backlog